With thousands of different mortgage deals to choose from, it’s not always easy to work out which one might be right for you.

 A lifetime mortgage can be used for a number of different reasons including to boost your income; to clear an existing mortgage – perhaps an interest only mortgage that is ending; to fund home improvements or to enable you to gift money to your loved ones before you die.

 Whilst the idea of no monthly mortgage payments can be attractive from a budgeting and cashflow perspective, it means that interest will be compounded on the money you owe.
 This means that interest gets charged on both the amount borrowed and also the previous interest due, so the total amount owed can grow quickly and add up to a large portion of your property’s value over time.
-You can use our helpful equity release calculator to see how much a lifetime mortgage is likely to cost here.

 For this, and other reasons, a lifetime mortgage should not be entered into lightly and won’t be suitable for everyone.
 Anyone considering taking out any form of equity release plan or lifetime mortgage is also required to take professional financial advice to ensure they understand the risks.